 Department of Pastoral Care

 Established in 1977, the Department of Pastoral Care is comprised of full-time Staff Chaplains, Part-time Associate Chaplains, CPE Students, and Volunteers.
-We provide 24-hour spiritual care at five of our six (soon to be seven!)
-Network hospitals.
-Our ACPE-accredited programs are innovative and collaborative.
+We provide 24-hour spiritual care to a growing Healthcare Network that is comprised of seven hospitals.
+Our ACPE, Inc-accredited programs are innovative and collaborative.

 - Network offices are located at the St. Luke’s University Hospital-Bethlehem campus, adjacent to the chapel on the 2nd floor of the Priscilla Payne Hurd Pavilion.